Opinion

 9

-Anne DiNoto about 9 years ago
+Anne DiNoto over 9 years ago

 As a Greater Boston community member as someone with a family history of suicide I encourage everyone to reach out beyond MIT for support.
 There are many resources and people who want to help.
 Check out Massachusetts Coalition for Suicide Prevention- Greater Boston Region, SAMHSA Campus Suicide Prevention Grant program, National Action Alliance for Suicide Prevention (research agenda national plan) the First World Health Organization report on suicide prevention (2014) among others.
 I have organized Survivors Day in Boston since 2012.